Tyrrrz/Ressy/Readme.md

 portableExecutable.SetVersionInfo(versionInfo);
 ```

-> ⚠️ Calling this method does not remove existing version info resources, except for those that are directly overwritten.
-If you want to clean out redundant version info resources (e.g. those in other languages or with other resource names), call the `RemoveVersionInfo()` method first.

-Alternatively, you can also use this method to modify specific properties of the version info resource which is currently stored in the PE file:
+Alternatively, you can also use this method to modify specific properties in a currently stored version info resource, leaving the rest intact:

 ```csharp
 using Ressy;